 Policy limits

-Apple: Apple’s standard relocation package covers airfare, temporary housing rent, transportation cab charges, and arrangements for food storage.[2]
+Apple’s standard relocation package covers airfare, temporary housing rent, transportation cab charges, and arrangements for food storage.[1]

-Amazon: Amazon helps relieve the employee relocation burden by subsidizing a significant part of it and providing funds that cover moving costs, providing an employee with three months’ worth of stable housing.[3]
+Amazon helps relieve the employee relocation burden by subsidizing a significant part of it and providing funds that cover moving costs, providing an employee with three months’ worth of stable housing.[2]

-General Electric: GE pays the cost of moving employees’ household goods and personal effects from their current home to the new home.
-The company, through a qualified carrier, also pays the cost of packing, transporting, unpacking, and insurance.[4]
+General Electric (GE) pays the cost of moving employees’ household goods and personal effects from their current home to the new home.
+The company, through a qualified carrier, also pays the cost of packing, transporting, unpacking, and insurance.[3]

-Lyft: Lyft offers up to $40,000 for international relocation and a competitive domestic relocation package.[5]
+Lyft offers up to $40,000 for international relocation and a competitive domestic relocation package.[4]

-Yet, a web of relocation packages often stands between a job offer in a new city.
-These packages come in various forms, each offering a blend of benefits and provisions.
+Relocation packages come in various forms, each offering a blend of benefits and provisions.

 Selecting the most suitable type of relocation package involves careful consideration of various factors, such as: